-Cerebral Palsy is a group of neurological disorders which appears in infants or early childhood causing permanent affect in body movements, muscle coordination and balance.
-Early signs usually appears before 3 years of age, if not visible in infant stage.
+It is a group of neurological disorders which appears in infants or early childhood causing permanent affect in body movements, muscle coordination and balance.
+Early signs usually appear before 3 years of age, if not visible in infant stage.
 Symptoms includes reflex actions, seizures, hearing loss and impaired or blurred vision.
-It is not a progressive disease, which means it doesn’t worsens with time.
+It is not a progressive disease, which means it doesn’t worsen with time.
 It is not totally curable but with proper care, a child’s capabilities can be checked.
 Treatment may include therapies, surgery to correct anatomical abnormalities.
 CP occurs in about 2.1 per 1000 live births.
 With proper care and treatment, children with CP can live normally like others.

 - Track 1-1 Targets: Infants and Small kids